Davphla/awesome-epitech/README.md

 ## Notes

 - :white_check_mark: - Official Epitech's tool.
+- :wrench: - Need a rework, not working anymore.
+- :question: - Not sure if it's working.
-- :x: - Outdated, needs a rework.
+- :x: - Outdated.

 This is a project I made to help Epitech's students.
 I'm not affiliated with Epitech in any way.
 There're no specific order for elements in the lists.
 Have fun ! :heart: